Last updated on September 17th, 2024 at 02:27 pm

 Their example was followed by many descendants of the old residents who started repairing the old houses, slowly bringing life back to the ghost village, because that’s what Perithia was called before 2009.

-Today around 130 houses have been renovated, using the stone of the area, in accordance with the local Corfu style and preserving the Venetian elements.
+Today around 130 houses have been renovated, using the stone of the area, following the local Corfu style and preserving the Venetian elements.

 There are still old mansions and the church of Agios Iakovos at the entrance of the village which is considered one of the most remarkable monuments.
 But also several taverns that attract people from other places and give life and income to the now permanent residents.